 Wellspring

-Steve and I went to Wellspring Retreat and Resource Center for a week in the spring of 1998.
+Steve and I went to Wellspring Retreat and Resource Center for a week in the spring of 1997.
 Dr. Ron Burks met with us for two hours every morning and tutored us in the dynamics of cult relationships.
-Even though we had been out of the Assembly for eight years, had joined a good church, had read a lot of good books on spiritual abuse, and Steve had written several articles on the problems with George Geftakys, those sessions with Dr. Burks opened our eyes in a completely new way to what we had experienced in the Assembly and how it was still effecting us.
-Dr. Burks himself had been in leadership in a cultic Christian shepherding ministry for seventeen years, and had recovered.
+Even though we had been out of the Assembly for eight years, were attending a good church, had read a lot of good books on spiritual abuse, and Steve had written several articles on the problems with George Geftakys, those sessions with Dr. Burks opened our eyes in a completely new way to what we had experienced in the Assembly and how it was still effecting us.
+Dr. Burks himself had been a leader for seventeen years in The Great Commission International, a cultic Christian shepherding ministry that was similar in many ways to the Assembly.
 He knew what he was talking about.

 A Typical Assembly Interaction

-Leading Brother: “So, has the Lord shown you, brother, the need to be active for Him in the outreach tomorrow?"
+Leading Brother: “So, brother, has the Lord shown you the need to be active for Him in the outreach tomorrow night?"

-Ordinary Saint: "Well, tomorrow I'm talking with my kid's teacher.
-I just don't think it should wait.”
+Ordinary Saint: "Well, tomorrow I'm talking with my kid's teacher after the PTA meeting.
+I don't think it should wait.”

 Leading Brother: “I am trying to be reasonable, brother, and you are just demonstrating that you're not entreatable.
 I think you should repent of your bad attitude and listen to what the Lord is clearly trying to show you.”